Jaanbaaz Hindustan Ke

 Jaanbaaz Hindustan Ke is Hindi action thriller series starring Regina Cassandra, Barun Sobti, Sumeet Vyas, Mita Vashisht and Chandan Roy.
-It is produced by Juggernaut Productions and directed by National Film Awards winner Srijit Mukherji.
+It is produced by Juggernaut Productions and directed by National Film Award winner Srijit Mukherji.

 Plot

 An edge-of-the-seat thriller, the story revolves around an IPS officer and single mother Kavya Iyer braving odds as she leads an investigation in an ISIS-K bomb attack case.